janthmueller/delete-me-discord/README.md

 - `--list-guilds`: List guild IDs/names, then exit.
 - `--list-channels`: List channels (grouped by guild/category/parent + DMs), then exit.
 - `--dry-run`: Simulate deletions; no changes made.
-- `--delete-reactions`: Remove your reactions on messages encountered.
+- `--delete-reactions`: Remove your reactions on messages encountered once the deletion window is reached (older than the cutoff and past the preserve-n threshold).
 - `--include-ids`: Channel/guild/parent IDs to include.
 If omitted, all IDs are eligible except those in `--exclude-ids`.
 Channel/category (parent) includes punch through higher-level excludes (category/guild).
 Example: `--include-ids 123 456`
 - `--exclude-ids`: Channel/guild/parent IDs to exclude.
 Example: `--exclude-ids 789`
 - `--preserve-last`: Keep messages/reactions newer than this delta (default `weeks=2`, e.g., `weeks=1,days=3`).
-- `--preserve-n`: Always keep the last N messages (default `12`).
+- `--preserve-n`: Always keep the last N of your messages (default `12`).
 - `--fetch-max-age`: Only fetch newer than this delta (e.g., `weeks=1`).
 Default: no max age.
 - `--max-messages`: Max messages to fetch per channel (default: no limit).
 - `--max-retries`: Retry count for API requests (default `5`).